YohannaWANG/DCOV/README.md

 # Identifiability of AMP Chain Graph Models

+ This is an implementation of the following papers:

+ Yuhao Wang, Arnab Bhattacharyya, [Identifiability of AMP chain graph models](https://arxiv.org/abs/2106.09350).

 ## Background
 Chain graph models contain both <u>directed and undirected edges</u> and can be used to represent both **association** and **causation** in real-world applications.